Two weeks is a standard amount of time to visit Taiwan. It’s the bare minimum I recommend for doing a full circuit around the country.

 Consider a stargazing tour offered by Alishan Visitor’s Center, otherwise, go to bed early because you’ll be waking up extremely early tomorrow!

-See my Alishan guide for hotel recommendations, where to eat, hikes at Alishan, and more.
+See my Alishan guide for hotel recommendations, where to eat, and hikes at Alishan.
+Also see my recommended Alishan itineraries to figure out how to plan your time there.

 Itinerary Day 7: Fenqihu and Shizhuo